 As a bonus, all of your Live Photos can be found in a separate photo folder on your device.
 It looks like this:

-How to edit Live Photos on iPhone
+How to edit Live Photos

 In 2017, iPhone Live Photos got all the attention they deserved – iOS 11 offered a new set of tools that allows you to make your Live Photos stand out even more.